 Without mental and physical stimulation, Dobermans often exhibit destructive behaviors.
 They may destroy your shoes, rip open a couch, or worse, unintentionally hurt a child.
 And trust me, no one wants a destructive 100-pound beast in the home.

-Is a Doberman For Me?
+Is the Doberman For Me?

 The Doberman Pinscher isn’t for everyone.
 But that’s not to say they aren’t for you!
 Due to the long working history of Dobermans, many of their instincts are still intact.
 As a result, the dog can be a handful for many owners.